tea and how to make ice tea

 On the RockPour the tea leaves into the Kyusu

-Serve into glasses with large chunks of ice.
+Serve in glasses with large chunks of ice.

 Kouri-dashi *Pour the tea leaves into the Kyusu